rafatspn/gc_ncs/Data/README.md

 # Data

 This directory includes materials for postprocessing NCS and other search data (as CSVs; no IR data needs to be present here).
+Prior to starting these tasks, all data should be moved into a subdirectory named `arafat_all_convert`, with a separate subdirectory beneath this level per benchmark (ie: arafat\_all\_convert/3mm, for the Polybench/C 3mm benchmark).

 ---